kr-colab/ReLERNN/README.md

 `ReLERNN_PREDICT` now takes the same VCF file you used in `ReLERNN_SIMULATE` and predicts per-base recombination rates in non-overlapping windows across the genome.
 The output file of predictions will be created as `$/projectDir/vcfprefix.PREDICT.txt`.
 It is important to note that the window size used for predictions might be different for different chromosomes.
 A complete list of the window sizes used for each chromosome can be found in third column of `$/projectDir/networks/windowSizes.txt`.
 Use the optional `--minSites` argument to exclude windows with fewer than the desired number of SNPs.
 If you are not interested in estimating confidence intervals around the predictions, your ReLERNN analysis is now finished.

-The complete list of options used in `ReLERNN_PREDICT` are found below:
+The complete list of arguments used in `ReLERNN_PREDICT` is found below:
 ```
 ReLERNN_PREDICT -h